OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 ### Benefit

 ### Activity
 Develop a program for measuring and reporting on the status of compliance between different applications.
 Application requirements and test scripts help determine the status of compliance.
-Leverage testing automation for frequent updates and ensuring compliance is maintained through the different application versions.
+Leverage testing automation to promptly detect compliance regressions in frequently updated applications and ensure compliance is maintained through the different application versions.
 Whenever fully automated testing is not possible, QA, Internal Audit, or Information Security teams assess compliance periodically through a combination of manual testing and interview.

 While full compliance is always the ultimate goal, include tracking remediation actions and periodic updates in the program.
 Review compliance remediation activities periodically to check teams are making appropriate progress, and that  remediation strategies will be effective in achieving compliance.
 To further improve the process, develop a series of standard reports and compliance scorecards.
 These help individual teams understand the current state of compliance, and the organization manage assistance for remediating compliance gaps more effectively.